PEM-Humboldt/soundscape_audio_classification/README.md

 # Soundscape and audio classification

-This repository compiles scripts to tag multiple soundmarks in audio recordings using transfer learning.
-For training, the model receives spectrograms and multiple labels with presence and absence of sounds.
-This script uses torchvision pre-trained models on ImageNet, allowing have decent classification performance with few samples.
+This repository compiles proyect templates to use deep learning models on passive acoustic recordings to (1) detect soundmarks and (2) tag multiple soundmarks (multilabel scenario).
+This repository uses torchvision pre-trained models on ImageNet, providing high classification performance with few samples and low computational resources.

-The main structure of the project was adatped from the Stanford CS230 course [repository](https://github.com/cs230-stanford/cs230-code-examples/tree/master/pytorch/vision).
+The main structure of the project templates was adatped from the Stanford CS230 course [repository](https://github.com/cs230-stanford/cs230-code-examples/tree/master/pytorch/vision).

 ## Getting Started

 ### Prerequisites
 All scripts have been tested in Python (v3.7.11), using torch (v1.9.0) and torchvision (v0.10.0).
+Preprocessing of audio (load, resample and spectrogram computation) is performed using scikit-maad.
 Other dependencies are specified in the file `requirements.txt`.

 ### Installing and Running

-To train the model, run on the console:
+To train the base model, run on the console:

 ```
 python train.py --data_dir <location of data directory> --model_dir experiments/base_model
 ```

-- The file *config.json* in the `experiments` directory has all the configuration options required for training.
+- The file *config.json* in the `experiments/base_model` directory has all the configuration options required for training.
 - The example dataset is splitted into train and validation dataset and tree main
 columns: file_path, insects, birds.
-The file_path has the full path where the spectrogram is located (*.jpg).
-The columns insects and birds have a binary value, 0 for absence and 1 for presence.
+The file_path has the full path where the audio files are located (*.wav).

 ### Adapt to new soundmarks